The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 • labored breathing;

-To make a full diagnosis, correct treatment, and reduce swelling of the cheeks, it is necessary to find out the causes of the onset of symptoms.
-The most likely causes of swelling are:
+To make a full diagnosis, proper treatment, and reduce swelling of the cheeks, it is necessary to find out the causes of the symptoms.
+The most likely causes of swelling:

 Dental problems

-Cheek swelling against the background of problems with teeth and gums is a fairly common situation.
-Diseases of the teeth and oral cavity often lead to the appearance of edema.
+A swollen cheek due to problems with teeth and gums is a fairly common situation.
+Diseases of the teeth and oral cavity often lead to swelling.
 Among them:

 • toothache;